 7. Get Lost In The Maze Park (Different Maze Sections)

-The first maze you will see after going past the tin dredge still needs time to mature, and therefore it’s not impressive.
+When we were here, the first maze we saw after going past the tin dredge still looked like it needed more time to mature, and therefore we did not find it impressive.

-However, the real maze park is after the café, and the initial stone maze will lead you to other sections (e.g., bamboo, recycled materials, rabbits, Jasmine bushes etc).
+But there is more to the maze park after the café.
+Including a stone maze that leads to other sections (e.g., bamboo, recycled materials, rabbits, Jasmine bushes etc).

 You really do get the sense that you are lost in some parts!
 And if you want to add a mission to your exploration, look for these colorful post boxes!